Next week sees the return of National Apprenticeship Week for 2019.

 Sam said: "I've really appreciated the support and opportunities that the company has given me both during the apprenticeship and subsequently.
 I'm now one of the company's Contracts Managers and continue to grow in experience in a career I love."

-For advice and information on careers for young people including apprenticeships visit http://www.worcestershire.gov.uk/info/20290/careers_advice_for_young_people or visit www.worcsapprenticeships.org.uk
+For advice and information on careers for young people including apprenticeships visit the Careers Advice for Young People pages on the Council's website or visit the Worcestershire Apprenticeships website.

 Worcestershire County Council actively supports the Worcestershire Skills Show, the county's largest careers event which is taking place on Wednesday 13th March at Chateau Impney.